jmminch/advent-of-code/2022/day16/notes.md

 The result for the test data should be 1651.

 This problem looks ideal for depth-first processing; since the maximum path length is only 30 it shouldn't grow out of control.
 Some simple pruning we could do:

-  1 - don't backtrack if you haven't opened a valve, since that's a
+1. don't backtrack if you haven't opened a valve, since that's a pointless waste of time.
-      pointless waste of time.
+2. don't try to open valves with rate=0
-  2 - don't try to open valves with rate=0
+3. if all nonzero valves are open, just wait for the end

-  3 - if all nonzero valves are open, just wait for the end
+I didn't end up taking this approach, though.

 This problem can be solved with an approach similar to 2016 day 24 (which I happen to remember since I recently did it.)
 The solution should be to take